muescha/vfile-message-control/README.md

 ## `id`

 This plugin filter `vFile` messages based on a calculated id.

-The id is calculated from the filename and rule name and the location of the message and optional an additional parameter defined by `optionName`.
+The id includes the filename, the rule name and the location of the message and optional an additional parameter defined by `optionName`.

 Format: